terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/deploy-arch-ibm-slz-vsi-quickstart.md

 image_source: https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/vsi-pattern.png

 related_links:
-  - title: "Landing zone for applications with virtual servers - QuickStart variation"
+  - title: "QuickStart - Financial Services edition variation"
     url: "https://cloud.ibm.com/docs/deployable-reference-architectures?topic=deployable-reference-architectures-vsi-ra-qs"
-    description: "The Landing zone for applications with virtual servers QuickStart variation is a deployable architecture that provides virtual servers in a VPC in a single region.
-The QuickStart variation is designed to deploy quickly for demonstration and development."
+    description: "QuickStart - Financial Services edition variation is a deployable architecture that provides virtual servers in a VPC in a single region.
+The QuickStart - Financial Services edition variation is designed to deploy quickly for demonstration and development."
-  - title: "Landing zone for applications with virtual servers - Standard variation"
+  - title: "Standard - Financial Services edition variation"
     url: "https://cloud.ibm.com/docs/deployable-reference-architectures?topic=deployable-reference-architectures-vsi-ra"
     description: "A deployable architecture that is based on the IBM Cloud for Financial Services reference and that provides virtual servers in a secure VPC for your workloads."